Does SLOPE outperform bridge regression?

 According to this proposition, we can conclude that LASSO is optimal among all SLOPE estimators in the low noise scenario.
 Note that it has been proved that LASSO outperforms all the convex bridge estimators in the low-noise regime \citep{weng2018overcoming}, but not necessarily the non-convex bridge estimators \citep{zheng2017does}.

 \begin{remark} We should emphasize that the requirement that the unknown signal $\xv$ does not have tied non-zero components is critical for both Theorem \ref{thm:noiseless-phase-transition} and Proposition \ref{lem:best_slope_small_noise}.
 Intuitively speaking, for signal $\xv$ with tied non-zero components, given the fact that setting unequal weights $\{\lambda_i\}$ can produce estimators having tied non-zero elements (cf. Lemma \ref{property:primal} Part (\ref{lemma:item:prox-form})), a SLOPE estimator (with appropriately chosen weights) makes better use of the signal structure than LASSO does.
 Hence, the optimality of LASSO will not hold for such signals.
-We provide some empirical results in Section \ref{sec:experiments} to support this claim. \end{remark}
+We provide some empirical results in Section \ref{sec:experiments} to support this claim.
+That being said, it is also important to point out that the assumption about signals without tied non-zero components is not necessarily required for characterizing the mean squared error of each SLOPE estimator.
+See, for example, the general concentration inequality (Theorem \ref{master:thm}) we have derived in Section \ref{master:for:all:case}.
+This assumption is made to enable a sharp comparison among all SLOPE estimators and reveal the optimality of LASSO. \end{remark}